-The Lauren Kennedy and Alan Campbell Theatre (2009) was named in honor of Lauren Kennedy and Alan Campbell, Broadway stars and friends of the College.
-The new black box theatre provides the campus with a premier teaching facility and an excellent venue for theatre, dance, concerts, and lectures.
+Kennedy Family Theatre (2009) was named in honor of the K.D.
+Kennedy, Jr., family.
+The black box theatre provides the campus with a premier teaching facility and an excellent venue for theatre, dance, concerts, and lectures.

 Kennedy Recreation and Intramural Center (1997) was named in honor of the K.D.
 Kennedy, Jr., family to recognize significant contributions to the College.
 It is attached to the Wilson Gymnasium and includes an indoor swimming pool, auxiliary gym, weight/fitness center, and a suspended jogging/walking track.